-Android Central's guide to U.S. prepaid wireless plans
+Best prepaid phone plans 2022

-The days of being locked into a lengthy wireless contract are over, as there is a plethora of prepaid options that allow you to pay for your phone service on a month-to-month basis.
+The best prepaid phone plans eliminate the things you don't need while keeping all the features that matter most.
+The days of being locked into a lengthy wireless contract are over, as there are a plethora of prepaid options that allow you to pay for your phone service on a month-to-month basis.
 We've taken the liberty of breaking down the top prepaid wireless options for you in this handy guide.

 Check your coverage

 One of the first things you should consider when deciding on a prepaid carrier is the coverage provided in your area.
 Prepaid carriers often have a smaller coverage map than postpaid carriers because of their limited roaming agreements, so it's good to re-check your area, even if you've used the carrier before.

-Click through to find out if you're covered and to see the plans that make these carriers unique.
+Your phone will need to support the network your prepaid carrier uses as well.
+Luckily, most of the best Android phones are unlocked and support these networks.
+Getting an unlocked phone also makes it easier to switch carriers if you ever need to.

-- AT&T Prepaid
+Best Prepaid Phone Plans: AT&T Prepaid

+AT&T's prepaid option lets you choose from a selection of phones specifically for their prepaid plans, or you can purchase a prepaid SIM card if you'd prefer to bring your own device.
+But be sure to check your coverage before signing up.

 Price